 5. Make use of your insurance choice

-If a university is making you an unconditional offer without the need to choose it as your firm choice, you could hedge your bets and select that university as your insurance choice.
-This lets you go for your real first choice, safe in the knowledge that you have a guaranteed backup.
+If a university is making you an unconditional offer without the need to choose it as your firm choice, you could hedge your bets and select that university as your insurance choice instead.
+This lets you go for your real first choice, knowing you have a guaranteed backup.

-6. Be aware that an unconditional offer is quite rare
+6. Be aware an unconditional offer is quite rare

-Don't assume that universities will continue to make unconditional offers in this way, or that because you have high predicted grades you will receive an unconditional offer.
+Don't assume universities will continue to make unconditional offers in this way, or that because you have high predicted grades you will receive an unconditional offer.
 The criteria used by universities are not clear and may change.
 The Government has recently taken a dim view of universities making these offers and has issued recommendations for them to change in 2020 and beyond.

 7. Seek advice

 Speak to university admissions officers, careers advisers, friends, family and teachers.
 They may be able to provide a different perspective on the issue.

 Deciding what to do with an unconditional offer is tricky, but let's face it – it's a nice problem to have!
 Most applicants won't be lucky enough to receive such an offer, and others may not receive any offers at all, so stay positive and remind yourself how well you've done to find yourself here!